Bayesian Statistics Guided Label Refurbishment Mechanism: Mitigating Label Noise in Medical Image Classification: MATERIAL AND METHODS

-Fig. \ref{fig:method} describes the overall procedure of our proposed label management mechanism.
-Fundus images are fed into base model to train DR classification model.
-Through the training process monitoring, label record module is used to save the predicted labels with corresponding probabilities of the whole training samples at each epoch for the Optimal Label Section Module.
-At the early stage of training, original labels should be used for loss calculation and launch condition of LMM should be judged simultaneously.
-When the launch condition of LMM is reached, Optimal Label Selection Module will be activated and calculates the estimated labels $y^{refurb}$ to replace the original labels $y$.
-The technical details can be illustrated as following parts.
+Fig. 2 describes the overall procedure of our proposed Bayesian statistics guided label refurbishment mechanism.
+Each mini-batch of medical images are fed into {the} base DNN to train {the} image classification model.
+Through the training process, predicted labels with corresponding probabilities of {all} training samples at each epoch are recorded to calculate likelihood function for the optimal label {selection}.
+At the early stage of training, original given labels should be used for loss calculation and start-up condition of \LMM~should be judged simultaneously.
+When the start-up condition of \LMM~is reached,{the} optimal label selection module will be activated and calculates the estimated labels $y^{\mathrm{refurb}}$ to replace the original given labels $y$.
+The technical details are illustrated {in} the following parts.

-\textbf{Start-up Condition of Label Management Mechanism.} Before the LMM takes into effect, a warm-up period is necessary for ensuring the performance of the training model reaching into relatively steady state.
+\textbf{Start-up condition of label refurbishment mechanism.} Before \LMM~takes into effect, a warm-up period is necessary for ensuring the performance of the training model reaching into relatively steady state.
 In the warm-up stage of training, the performance of the model is unstable or under-fitting, which leads to large deviations of the computation results of refurbished labels.
-Therefore, an appropriate launch condition of LMM should be devised carefully, which can prevent the refurbished labels from fluctuating or unchanging unacceptably.
-In this study, we propose two prerequisites to launch the LMM.
+Therefore, an appropriate start-up condition of \LMM~should be devised carefully, which can prevent the refurbished labels from fluctuating or unchanging unacceptably.
+In this study, we propose two prerequisites to activate \LMM.
 First, the average loss value of samples in validation dataset should step into a range $[L_{a}, L_{b}]$, in which our training model may acquire the best performance on validation dataset.
 Obviously, the value of $L_{a}$ is zero in an ideal situation.
-As the output of the last layer should be normalized by SoftMax function, the smallest probability of the Ground Truth (GT) label for a correct predicted sample should be no less than $1/M$, where $M$ is the number of categories.
+As the output of the last layer should be normalized by {a} SoftMax function, the {minimum} probability of the {g}round {t}ruth (GT) label for a {correct predicted sample} {would be} no less than $1/M$, where $M$ is the number of categories.
 According to the formula of cross-entropy, $L_{b}$ can be calculated as :

-where $P_{GT}$ represents the probability of the GT label.
+{where} $P_{\mathrm{GT}}$ represents the probability of the GT label.
 Second, our model has not been suspected of over-fitting or under-fitting.
-In the training process, the accuracy of validation dataset should satisfy following condition,
+In the training process, the accuracy of validation dataset should satisfy following {condition},